ktonon/two-medium-model/README.md

 it into a self-sustaining compression well, creating the remarkably robust particle at the heart of ordinary matter.

-#### Result: Hydrogen Formation

-In environments where the LCM is driven into unusually high compression---such as planetary interiors or other steep-gradient regions---the internal modes of matter respond in predictable ways.
+In environments where the LCM is driven into unusually high compression—such as planetary interiors or other steep-gradient regions—the internal modes of matter respond in predictable ways.
 Under these conditions, the lag-mode naturally contracts into a proton-like state, while the lead-mode remains electron-like, creating a straightforward pathway for hydrogen to form as a stable product of